Southwest Philadelphia: Population

 More than 80,000 people live in Southwest Philadelphia.
 It is approximately 60% black, 36% white, and 4% Asian.

 Until the late 1960s, the Southwest section of Philadelphia was commonly associated with Irish-Americans until Southeast Asian refugees settled in the area along with African-Americans from nearby West Philadelphia.
 Philadelphia's West African community has been most concentrated in Southwest Philadelphia and Northeast Philadelphia starting from the late 1990s with significant growth in the early 2000s.
-The majority of the immigrants are mainly Liberian refugees from the Gio, Mano, Mandingo, Krahn, Grebo, and Kru ethnic groups, along with immigrants from Guinea, Sierra Leone, and Cote d'Ivoire.
+The majority of the immigrants are mainly Liberian refugees from the Gio, Mano, Mandingo, Krahn, Grebo, and Kru ethnic groups, along with immigrants from Guinea, Sierra Leone, and Côte d'Ivoire.
 Southwest Philadelphia has long been called a haven for refugees.

 Transportation

 A number of SEPTA Subway-Surface Trolley Lines traverse the area along Chester, Woodland, and Elmwood Avenues, providing easy access to Center City through the 40th Street Portal.
 These also extend to Darby and Yeadon.

-Southwest Philly is served by 4 of the 5 Subway-Surface Lines (Trolleys) 11, 13, 34, and 36.
+Southwest Philadelphia is served by four of the five Subway-Surface Lines (Trolleys): T2, T3, T4, and T5.

-It is also served by bus routes 12, 37, 52, 64, 108, G, and also with the Airport and Media/Elwyn Regional Rail lines.
+It is also served by bus routes 12, 37, 52, 63, 64, 108, and by the Airport and Media/Wawa Regional Rail lines.